AKINGSPARK/IngrediGenie/README.md

   - **`app.py`**: The main Flask application file.
   - **`templates/`**: Contains the HTML files for the website.
   - **`static/`**: Stores static assets like stylesheets and images.

+## **Live Demo**

+Experience IngrediGenie for yourself by visiting the live demo at [https://ingredigenie.pythonanywhere.com/](https://ingredigenie.pythonanywhere.com/).

 ## **License**